spicysomtam/beam-flink-1-12-k8s/README.md

 ## Fink cluster major versions that work with this release of Beam

-If you check the kubernetes deployments in the `k8s` folder, you will see older versions of Flink commented out; this was an easy way to test compatibility with the `word-count` example in Beam.
+If you check the kubernetes deployments in the `k8s` folder, you will see older versions of Flink commented out; this was an easy way to test compatibility with the `word-count` example.
 Note that the Job manager and Task manager versions should be the same.
-I have used the latest minor versions where there is an official docker image (official docker image means a good release).
+I have used the latest minor versions where there is an official docker image (official docker image means a good release; bad release docker images were probably pulled to discourage use of them).

 | Flink version | Compatible? |
 | ------------- | ----------- |